-Lawful absences allow students to make up missed work.
-Students will be considered lawfully absent when:
+Students will be considered lawfully excused absent when:

-- 1. They are ill and their attendance in school would endanger their health or the health of others. - 2.
-There is a death or serious illness in their immediate family. - 3.
-There is a recognized religious holiday of their faith.
+- They are ill and their attendance in school would endanger their health or the health of others. - There is a death or serious illness in their immediate family -with proper documentation (bulletin, death notice, etc.). - There is a recognized religious holiday of their faith. - Activities approved in advance by the principal. - The student is suspended from school. - There is a necessary medical or legal appointment that cannot be scheduled during non-school time. - Absences associated with Covid-19.